Yousef-Alkattan/ALSU-Design-Verification-UVM/README.md

 ### Conclusion

-This project demonstrates a complete UVM-based verification environment for a parameterized FIFO design.
-Using SystemVerilog, UVM methodology, and ModelSim simulation, the testbench provides reusable, scalable components that achieve functional coverage, constrained random stimulus, and self-checking mechanisms.
-The UVM approach allows for modular verification that can be easily extended to other FIFO configurations or similar designs.
-This ensures a robust verification flow capable of identifying corner-case bugs and validating the FIFO against design specifications.
+This project demonstrates a complete UVM-based verification environment for an Arithmetic Logic and Shift Unit (ALSU).
+The verification testbench applies constrained random stimulus, functional coverage, and self-checking mechanisms to validate all supported operations, including arithmetic, logic, shift, and rotate functions.
+Using SystemVerilog and UVM methodology, the environment is modular and reusable, allowing easy extension to additional opcodes or configurations.
+The approach ensures thorough verification, detects corner-case scenarios, and increases confidence in the ALSU design correctness.